kman3107/Kman3107.github.io/tutorials/1.14.4/forge/1.6-item-model/index.md

 	}
 }
 ```
+This text defines our example item's model.
 The `"parent"` of `"item/generated"` means that this model is an item and uses the normal flat model.
 The texture `"examplemod:item/example_item"` of `"layer0"` in the `"textures"` tag makes the model's texture be our example item's texture (which we haven't created yet).
 The texture `"layer0"` is defined in the model `"item/generated"` so it will be rendered.
 [More info](https://minecraft.gamepedia.com/Model#Simple_example:_2D_beds)

-3) Download [this texture]() and put it at `src/main/resources/assets/examplemod/textures/item/` with the name "example_item.png"
+Finally, download [this texture](./example_item.png) (or make your own) and put it at `src/main/resources/assets/examplemod/textures/item/` with the name "example_item.png"
 > **Important**: Texture files ***must*** be `.png` files

 Your item should now have a model and a texture.
 If anything goes wrong, check your logs, they're usually very descriptive.